anthonycorletti/astrobase/.github/pull_request_template.md

 > **Please do not create a pull request without creating an issue first.**
 >
 > Changes need to be discussed before proceeding.
 Not doing so may result in the rejection of the pull request.
 Please provide enough information so that others can review your pull request.
-You can skip this if you're fixing a typo.
+You can skip this if you're fixing a typo – it happens.

 - [ ] ***What existing issue does this pull request close?***